LPGSatellite/LPG_11/README.md

 Our in-orbit testbed consists of three main components:

-**LEO Satellite:** A custom-built academic LEO satellite equipped with two commodity servers (8-core ARM processors, 16 GB DDR4 RAM, 256 GB storage) as payload.
+**LEO Satellite:** An academic COTS LEO satellite equipped with two commodity servers (8-core ARM processors, 16 GB DDR4 RAM, 256 GB storage) as payload.

 **Ground Server:** A terrestrial server acting as the MNO, with an Intel Xeon Gold 6330 CPU and 256 GB of RAM.